Harvey Hendrick: Professional baseball

 He signed with the Memphis Chicks after graduating from Vanderbilt, but was released from the team before playing a game.
 He began his professional career with the Chattanooga Lookouts in 1921, and had a .274 batting average in 141 games.
 He followed that up the following year with a .311 batting average in 134 games for the Galveston Sand Crabs.
 During the offseason, shortly after being signed by the Boston Red Sox, Hendrick was traded to the New York Yankees with George Pipgras for Al DeVormer.
 He made his major league debut with the Yankees in 1923, where he had a .273 batting average in 37 games and had one at-bat in the 1923 World Series.

 After one more year with New York where he played in 40 games, he joined the Cleveland Indians and played in 25 games for them.
 Hendrick spent 1926 in the minor leagues with the Newark Bears, then joined the Brooklyn Robins, arriving days before everyone else for spring training, as the team planned to use him as a utility player.
 In 1927, he had a .310 average and 29 stolen bases in 128 games, then followed that up a .318 average in 1928, a .354 average in 1929 which was ninth in the National League along with 14 home runs and 82 runs batted in, and a .257 average in 1930.
 After playing in one game for the Robins in 1931, he was traded to the Cincinnati Reds for Mickey Heath.

 In 137 games for the Reds, he had a .314 batting average.
-Hendrick split 1932 with the Reds and St. Louis Cardinals, who he was traded to during the season for Chick Hafey.
+Hendrick split 1932 with the Reds and St. Louis Cardinals when he was traded, along with Benny Frey, for Chick Hafey during the season.
 He then finished his career with the Chicago Cubs in 1933 and the Philadelphia Phillies in 1934.

+Career statistics

 In an 11-year major league career, Hendrick batted .308 (896-2910) with 434 runs scored, 48 home runs and 413 RBIs in 922 games played.
 His on-base percentage was .364 and slugging percentage was .443.
 He surpassed the .300 mark four times.